agiliq/agiliq-jekyll/_posts/2020-05-09-input-and-output-properties-in-angular.md

 - An unordered list to list down the recipes.
 - `(recipeItemEvent)="addNewRecipe($event)"` - binds the custom event of the child component `recipeItemEvent` to the parent component method `addNewRecipe`.
+In other words, when a button in the child component is clicked, it raises a custom event `recipeItemEvent` and the Angular tells the parent component that, hey! some custom event is triggered and may be you are interested in.
+Parent component listens to that event and binds it to its own method `addNewRecipe`.
 - $event contains the data emitted from the child component.

 I hope you found this post useful, in case if you have any queries or suggestions, please feel free to comment down below.